4skinSkywalker/Anti-Porn-HOSTS-File/README.md

 3. Run this command in Cygwin: `cat HOSTS.txt >> /cygdrive/c/Windows/System32/drivers/etc/hosts`
 4. Reboot

-The steps in Cygwin should work on in any POSIX compatible system running on Windows.
+The steps in Cygwin should be similar on in any POSIX compatible system running on Windows.

 ## HOSTS in Linux and macOS
 1. Open the terminal